Strong chromatic index and Hadwiger number: Simple reductions

 \begin{enumerate} \item $\omega_2'({\cal G},\Delta) \ge \omega({\cal G})\Delta-\binom{\omega({\cal G})}{2}$ if $\Delta > \omega({\cal G})$, and \item $\chi_{2,f}'({\cal G},\Delta) \ge \chi_f(G)(\Delta-|V(G)|+1)$ for every $G\in {\cal G}$ with $|V(G)|< \Delta$. \end{enumerate} \end{thm}

 \begin{proof} We remark that the general argument for~\ref{cliqueratioupper}--\ref{strongratioupper} is essentially the aforementioned cute combination from~\cite{FSGT90}.

 For~\ref{cliqueratioupper}, let $G\in {\cal G}$ be a graph of maximum degree $\Delta$ and let $X$ be a largest strong clique in $G$.
-By Vizing's Theorem, $X$ admits a partition into at most $\Delta+1$ matchings $M_1,\dots,M_\Delta$ of $G$.
+By Vizing's Theorem, $X$ admits a partition into at most $\Delta+1$ matchings $M_1,\dots,M_{\Delta+1}$ of $G$.
 For each $i$, consider the graph $G_i$ formed from $G$ by contracting every edge of $M_i$.
 Since ${\cal G}$ is closed under edge-contraction, $G_i\in {\cal G}$ and so $|M_i| \le \omega(G_i)\le \omega({\cal G})$.
 We thus have $\omega_2'(G) = |X| \le \sum_i |M_i| \le (\Delta+1)\omega({\cal G})$, as desired.

 The arguments for~\ref{fractionalratioupper} and~\ref{strongratioupper} are almost identical, so we only prove~\ref{strongratioupper}.
+A \emph{partial colouring} of a graph $G$ is a colouring of a subset of its vertices such that adjacent coloured vertices receive distinct colours.
+Similarly, a \emph{partial strong edge-colouring} of $G$ is a partial colouring of $L(G)^2$.
 Let $G\in {\cal G}$ be a graph of maximum degree $\Delta$.
-By Vizing's Theorem, $G$ admits a partition of its edges into at most $\Delta+1$ matchings $M_1,\dots,M_\Delta$.
+By Vizing's Theorem, $G$ admits a partition of its edges into at most $\Delta+1$ matchings $M_1,\dots,M_{\Delta+1}$.
 For each $i$, consider the graph $G_i$ formed from $G$ by contracting every edge of $M_i$.
 Since ${\cal G}$ is closed under edge-contraction, $G_i\in {\cal G}$ and so there is a proper vertex-colouring of $G_i$ with at most $\chi(G_i) \le \chi({\cal G})$ colours.
-The partial colouring induced by the vertices corresponding to the contracted edges when transferred directly to the associated edges of $M_i$ in $G$ corresponds to a partial strong edge-colouring in $G$.
+The partial colouring induced by the vertices corresponding to the contracted edges when transferred directly to the associated edges of $M_i$ in $G$ corresponds to a partial strong edge-colouring of $G$.
 Combining these $\Delta+1$ partial strong edge-colourings on disjoint colour sets, we obtain a strong edge-colouring of all of $G$ with $(\Delta+1)\chi({\cal G})$ colours, as desired.